 - peer support worker

-At Cambridgeshire and Peterborough NHS Foundation Trust, we are dedicated to providing high quality care with compassion.
+We are dedicated to providing high quality care with compassion.
 We deliver many of the NHS services that are provided outside of hospital and in the community, such as physical, mental health and specialist services.
 Together with global, national and local partners, we conduct high-quality and ground-breaking research into mental and physical health and support innovation to improve patient care.
-Our Medical Workforce are integral to our success as a Trust in providing high quality care.
+Our medical workforce are integral to our success as a Trust in providing high quality care.

 We are a health and social care organisation and have clinical teams providing different services in inpatient, community and primary care settings.
-Services include: Adult mental health, Forensic and specialist mental health, Older people’s mental health, Children’s mental health, Children’s community, Older people and adult community, Specialist learning disability, Primary care and liaison psychiatry, Substance misuse, Social care, and Research and development.
+Services include: adult mental health, forensic and specialist mental health, Older people’s mental health, children’s mental health, hcildren’s community, older people and adult community, psecialist learning disability, primary care and liaison psychiatry, substance misuse, social care, and research and development.

 We support a population of just under a million people and employ just over 4,000 staff.
 Our biggest bases are at the Cavell Centre, Peterborough, and Fulbourn Hospital, Cambridge, but our staff are based in more than 50 locations.

-Working for Cambridgeshire and Peterborough NHS Foundation Trust is the ideal opportunity for doctors committed to supporting people of all ages to achieve the very best they can for their health and wellbeing.
+Working for CPFT is the ideal opportunity for doctors committed to supporting people of all ages to achieve the very best they can for their health and wellbeing.
 With many great opportunities available, this is the chance for you to apply your current experience and knowledge within a field that is looking for professionals who share our values and have the right attitude to make a difference.

 We have a medical staffing workforce of over 100 consultant psychiatrists and specialty doctors.
 They provide general and specialist services to service users of all ages across Cambridgeshire and Peterborough, in the community or an inpatient setting.

-Our higher specialist training scheme for General Adult Psychiatry has approximately 14 trainees across a 3 year programme.
+Our higher specialist training scheme for general adult psychiatry has approximately 14 trainees across a three year programme.
 Higher trainees will spend a year in acute psychiatry with 6 months on an acute adult ward in Cambridge or Peterborough, rotating with 6 months in the associated Crisis Resolution Home Treatment Team.
 A second year of higher training will be with a community-based mental health team in Cambridge, Huntingdon or Peterborough, providing medical input and leadership to a multidisciplinary community team.

 The third year of training is spent in a specialist post.
 CPFT offers several different specialist experiences, including liaison psychiatry (leading to an endorsement), eating disorders, early intervention in psychosis, and personality disorders.
 Specialist posts leading to endorsements are subject to competition in a Deanery-wide system allowing trainees to also apply for other experiences in nearby Trusts, including substance misuse and rehabilitation psychiatry.